SuaYoo/gundb-react-express-auth-example/server/README.md

 As it stands, this isn't much different in terms of functionality from defining a profile as `gun.user().put({ name: 'alice' })`, storing all public keys somewhere and getting public data from each user, but the policy can be extended to other private app spaces (like a user-edited message board.)

+JSON web tokens can be used to prevent just _anyone_ from modifying public data.
+JWTs are implemented as access tokens in this example, before heading to production you'll want to configure a couple things:

+- CORS, if you want to restrict API routes to generate tokens & certificates to specific origins (gundb allows all origins by default, since CORS is not enforced with websockets.)
+- Handle invalid tokens, e.g. when they expire--you can do this server side or client side.

 ## Dev

 generate an app key pair: